Permits for Restaurants and Commercial Kitchens

 • Tenant-finish/remodels when there is a change of occupancy leading to new site impacts

-During the SDP process, a city project coordinator will help ensure your project aligns with the zoning code as well as other regulations related to design, infrastructure, and safety.
+During the SDP process, a city project champion will help ensure your project aligns with the zoning code as well as other regulations related to design, infrastructure, and safety.
 You will receive zoning permits during this stage.
 You do not need to apply for a zoning permit separately.

 Site Development Plans